Code of Conduct

 Parental Support

 Parents/guardians support Rainbow District School Board staff by encouraging students to fulfill their responsibilities towards their school, other students, and themselves.
-The Board recognizes that an important factor in success at school is the regular completion of homework and regular attendance which requires the cooperation of the home.
+The Board recognizes that an important factor in success at school is the regular completion of homework and regular attendance which requires the co-operation of the home.

 Guiding Principles